Complete intersection: Multidegree

 A complete intersection has a multidegree, written as the tuple (properly though a multiset) of the degrees of defining hypersurfaces.
-For example, taking quadrics in P^{3} again, (2,2) is the multidegree of the complete intersection of two of them, which when they are in general position is an elliptic curve.
+For example, taking quadrics in $\mathbb{P}^3$ again, (2,2) is the multidegree of the complete intersection of two of them, which when they are in general position is an elliptic curve.
 The Hodge numbers of complex smooth complete intersections were worked out by Kunihiko Kodaira.

 General position

 For more refined questions, the nature of the intersection has to be addressed more closely.
 The hypersurfaces may be required to satisfy a transversality condition (like their tangent spaces being in general position at intersection points).
 The intersection may be scheme-theoretic, in other words here the homogeneous ideal generated by the F_{i}(X_{0}, ..., X_{n}) may be required to be the defining ideal of V, and not just have the correct radical.
 In commutative algebra, the complete intersection condition is translated into regular sequence terms, allowing the definition of local complete intersection, or after some localization an ideal has defining regular sequences.